Assessing REST API Test Generation Strategies with Log Coverage: Results

 These service-level patterns help explain the coverage differences observed earlier.
 In particular, the Code service represents a notable exception to the overall trend.
 It implements complex authorization workflows that cannot be accurately defined in API specifications.
 This projects directly to a lower number of discovered unique log templates in the LLM and EvoMaster tests.
 In contrast, Locust executes predefined workflow sequences and therefore achieves higher coverage in the Code service.
 However, in other services, Locust primarily exercises typical execution paths.
 Claude Opus 4.6, by comparison, explores more diverse input combinations, edge cases, and less frequent behaviors, which is reflected in its higher log coverage across most services.

 \textbf{Factors affecting log coverage.} \textit{Test suite size.} The higher log coverage achieved by Claude Opus 4.6 is partially attributable to the larger size of the test suite.
 Although Claude Opus 4.6 generates substantially more tests on average, the relative increase in discovered unique log templates is not proportional.
 When approximating the number of unique log templates discovered per test, Claude Opus 4.6 achieves $113/177 \approx 0.64$, compared to EvoMaster ($65/54 \approx 1.20$), GPT-5.2-Codex ($53/32 \approx 1.66$), and Locust ($88/79 \approx 1.11$).
-This trend is also reflected in the total lines of generated test code: Claude Opus 4.6 produces 1851 lines on average, substantially more than GPT-5.2 Codex (385 lines) and EvoMaster (1149 lines), and comparable to Locust (1896 lines).
+This trend is also reflected in the total lines of generated test code: Claude Opus 4.6 produces 1851 lines on average, substantially more than GPT-5.2-Codex (385 lines) and EvoMaster (1149 lines), and comparable to Locust (1896 lines).

-\textit{Test pass ratio (test flakiness)}.
+\textit{Test pass ratio}.
 Although log coverage is computed from all executed tests regardless of their verdict, pass ratio may affect coverage, as tests that terminate prematurely may exercise fewer execution paths.
-Low pass ratio is also indication of high test flakiness.
 In our results, Claude Opus 4.6 achieves both high average pass ratio (96.49\%) and high log coverage (113 templates).
-However, GPT-5.2-Codex exhibits substantial variability in pass ratio across runs (69.7\%–100\%) while maintaining the lowest average log coverage (53 templates).
+However, GPT-5.2-Codex exhibits substantial variability in pass ratio across runs (69.7\%–100\%), likely due to differences in the generated test sets, while maintaining the lowest average log coverage (53 templates).